 There is also the story of Rock Shandy and how it was allegedly concocted in O’Rourke’s pub on Blackrock Main Street.
 The late Tony Wilson used to say if you’re presented with the truth and a myth, always print the myth.
 The Mancunian music impressario was referring to his own colourful past nurturing the dramatic careers of Joy Division, New Order and Happy Mondays, but it can equally apply to almost any local myth, legend or anecdote.

 O’Rourke’s pub in Blackrock, Co.
 Dublin dates from the early 1800s.
 Myles Na gCopoleen, James Joyce and J.P.
 Donleavy have supped pints there over the years.
 It claims to be the pub where the Rock Shandy was invented, which is a cocktail of fizzy orange and lemon.
 It’s as Irish as Tayto or King crisps.

 It became the non-alcoholic refreshment of choice after swimming at the nearby Blackrock baths.
 While I always thought it sounded like an old wives’ tale, when I led a tour of historic Blackrock over the summer, a gentleman who used to frequent the baths told me this is exactly what they drank after Sunday morning sessions.

 A slight aside: the name Club for the soft drink actually derives from the Kildare Street Club in Dublin, who commissioned C&C to make an orange-flavoured drink.
 In 1960, Club Lemon was introduced as a sister product, and from the 2000s several other flavours were added to the range.
-Incidentally, the Kildare Street Club is now the Alliance Francais and features one of my favourites corners of quirky hidden Dublin; a stonework sculpture of monkeys playing billiards.
+Incidentally, the Kildare Street Club is now the Alliance Francais and features one of my favourite quirky sights in Dublin; a stonework sculpture of monkeys playing billiards.